PatrickHK24/BigData/README.md

 6. January is the month where most remote vacancies where posted in 2023.

 ## Closing Thoughts
 This project provided a thought-provoking analysis of the data science job market, with a focus on remote Business and Data Analyst roles.
 While the insights uncovered trends and patterns, they are not conclusive due to the size of dataset used.
 A more in-depth study, specifically targeting remote job listings, would be essential for drawing definitive conclusions.
-Nonetheless, is is hoped that this excercise will have inspired others to dive into SQL, get their hands dirty with real-world data, and uncover their own valuable findings.
+Nonetheless, it is hoped that this excercise will have inspired others to dive into SQL, get their hands dirty with real-world data, and uncover their own valuable findings.